An environment is owned by a single user, and each user can have multiple environments.

 The home lives on a persistent volume, providing redundancy and fault tolerance to the most important files.

-New image versions can be published by image writes.
-These new image versions may contain updated dependencies and tooling to help while developing the project.
+New image tags can be published by image writers.
+These new image tags may contain updated dependencies and tooling to help while developing the project.

-The image version that an environment is running is stored in the
+The image tag that an environment is running is stored in the

 cemanager and a user will be

-notified when a newer image version has been published for an environment.
+notified when a newer image tag has been published for an environment.